hyeshik/tailseeker/README.md

 | 3 | GRCh38 *(Homo sapiens)*<br>GRCm38 *(Mus musculus)*<br>GRCz10 *(Danio rerio)*<br>WBcel235 *(C. elegans)*<br>Rnor\_6.0 *(Rattus norvegicus)* | All features from level 2<br>Gene-level statistics for poly(A) length and non-templated additions<br>Gene-level quantifications |

+# Running with Conda

+Conda is the most convenient way to install `tailseeker`.
+The current `tailseeker` version depends on old versions of several programs.
+You can install them without a significant effort in an isolated environment.
+Try this command:

+    conda create -n tailseeker -c conda-forge -c bioconda -c qbio tailseeker

+As soon as the installation finishes you can use it like this:

+    conda activate tailseeker

+    tseek

+You need a reference annotation database for level 2 or 3 analyses.
+Downloaded databases can be took up by tailseeker if you specify the path in `TAILSEEKER_REFDIR`.

 # Running with Docker

 If you have a host running [Docker](https://www.docker.com), you can run